hesselberthlab/scrunchy/README.md

 specific types of DNA repair activities in thousands of single cells (human primary mononuclear blood cells).

-This plots show cells classified by mRNA expression for each cell type.
+The following plot shows cells classified by mRNA expression for each cell type embedded in a two-dimensional UMAP projection.
 This data set is too small to robustly classify cell types, but the full data set (containing \~4,000 cells) indicates that clusters 1, 2, 3, and 5 are T-cell subtypes.

 <img src="man/figures/README-mrna_plot-1.png" width="100%" />

-These plots show measured DNA repair activities measured for each cluster above.
+The following plots show DNA repair activities measured for each cluster above.
 The repair substrates included an unmodified DNA substrate (**A**), an A:U base-pair (**B**), a ribonucleotide (rG-D, **C**), and an abasic site (**D**).
 Activity is measured as a normalized count of incisions observed at expected repair positions.

 These data show that whereas little repair activity is associated with the unmodified DNA (**A**), uracil base excision (**B**), ribonucleotide